my497/FeederCattle_ARER/README.md

 # 4. Acknowledgements
-We wish to thank the staff of Cornell Cooperative Extension (CCE) that assisted in our data collection efforts and to Jing Qian who developed a baseline of empirical results during the initial data collection phase.
+We wish to thank the staff of Cornell Cooperative Extension (CCE) that assisted in our data collection efforts and to Jing Qian who developed the baseline empirical strategy during the initial data collection phase of this research.
 We are also appreciative of the helpful comments received at the CCE Ag and Food Systems In-Service Program where a previous version of this research was presented.

 # 5. Financial Disclosure